The Statue of Liberty Rehabilitation

-This World Heritage Site project is focused on repairing the prominent masonry walls and coping of Fort Wood, the 11-pointed star-shaped granite fort built between 1808 and 1811 that houses the Pedestal on which the Statue of Liberty stands.
-It also involves restoring the uppermost coping stones, where patching or replacing the stone faces is necessary, depending on the extent of the deterioration.
+This World Heritage Site project is focused on repairing the prominent masonry stone walls and terreplein deck of Fort Wood, the 11-pointed star-shaped granite fort built between 1808 and 1811 that houses the Pedestal on which the Statue of Liberty stands.

 Precision and care are the major players in this game when repairing a landmark representing freedom and possibility for so many.
 Every step matters, from loading, unloading, and material selection to the actual placement and masonry restoration, as the outcome must be perfect.
-To that point, special systems have had to be designed and erected to accomplish goals like providing better access for transporting said materials up and down from the Terreplein Level without compromising the historic walls.
+To that point, custom-designed scaffolding and ramp systems had to be designed and erected to accomplish goals like providing better access for transporting said materials up and down from the Terreplein Level without compromising the historic walls.

 By the people